biancalyonsj/biancalyonsj/README.md

 ## Hey there! 😄

-My name is Bianca and I am a Software engineer with experience in the automotive industry, now focused on building interactive 3D experiences for the web!
+My name is Bianca and I am a Software Engineer with experience in the automotive industry, now focused on building interactive 3D experiences for the web!

 I love working with Three.js, WebGL, and Blender to create cool browser-based graphics, animation, and engaging websites.